-The Town of Bristol, with Community Development Block Grant (CDBG) funds provided by the R. I. Office of Housing and Community Development (OHCD) and the U.S. Department of Housing and Urban Development (HUD), is offering working capital grants to qualifying small business microenterprises adversely impacted by COVID-19.
+The Town of Bristol, with Community Development Block Grant (CDBG) funds provided by the R. I. Office of Housing and Community Development (OHCD) and the U.S. Department of Housing and Urban Development (HUD), offered working capital grants to qualifying small business microenterprises adversely impacted by COVID-19.

-Eligible Businesses: Certain types of microenterprises are eligible.
+Eligible Businesses: Certain types of microenterprises were eligible.
 A microenterprise is defined as a commercial enterprise that has five or fewer employees, one or more of whom owns the enterprise.

-The microenterprise owner’s gross annual family income may not exceed the applicable threshold below, based on family size and city/town where you live (not where your business is located).
+The microenterprise owner’s gross annual family income could not exceed the applicable threshold below, based on family size and city/town where you lived (not where your business is located).

 |FY2020 Mod/Low Income (80%) Limit|

 |Bristol Income Limit:||$48,750||$55,700||$62,650||$69,600||$75,200||$80,750||$86,350||$91,900|

 Businesses must meet the following updated eligibility criteria:

 - Be a microenterprise, as defined above

 - Be owned by low- or moderate-income person(s) (≤80% of the Area Median Income, based on family size)